 Lead Lifts: While weak links are an effective way of cutting down on tackle loss over rough ground lead lifts offer an alternative way of achieving the same result.
-They are diamond shaped plastic fins that are fitted above weights (or integrated into the tail of weights) and are designed to create elevation which raises the weight (and therefore the whole rig) higher into the water and over potential snags when reeling in.
+They are diamond-shaped plastic fins that are fitted above weights (or integrated into the tail of weights) and are designed to create elevation which raises the weight (and therefore the whole rig) higher into the water and over potential snags when reeling in.
 Lead lifts work best when being cast over rocky/snaggy ground onto a sandy surface.
-Here they will prove invaluable to ensuring that the rig is high up in the water and over the potential snags.
+Here they will prove invaluable to ensuring that the rig is high up in the water and over the potential snags during the retrieve.
 Some anglers see lead lifts as a gimmick of questionable worth, but in the right situation they are effective in cutting down on the number of times anglers get snagged.
 While there are a number of different companies making lead lifts the ones produced by Breakaway are the most popular and widely available.
 Click here to purchase lead lifts from Sea Angling Shop for £1.49 for a packet of two.

 Split Rings: Split rings are circular rings which are similar to links.
-However, they are generally used to attach hooks to plugs, spinners and other lures, rather than used in rig making.
+They are generally used to attach hooks to plugs, spinners and other lures, rather than used in rig making.
 Most anglers have a range of split rings in their terminal tackle collection to replace any split rings which have become worn, damaged or rusted on the lures they are using.
 A number of standardised sizes have become established for split rings with 5.8mm, 9.5mm and 13mm diameter being the most common sizes in UK sea fishing, and most spinners and lures which are supplied with split rings having these sizes fitted.
 Cronus split rings can be purchased in the four most popular sizes by clicking here, with prices starting at only 49p for a pack of ten.